 Leaving the application task

 You can leave your application task at any time.
-As long as you have saved any new information you have entered for the application, you can navigate to your home page or log out of the NETSCC MIS system.
+As long as you have saved any new information you have entered for the application, you can navigate to your home page or log out of the REALMS system.

-If you encounter any problems with the NETSCC MIS system, you should contact the programme funding support team via email.
-The MIS contact details are available.
+If you encounter any problems with the REALMS system, you should contact the programme funding support team via email.

 Space restrictions when entering text

 You should be aware that there are character limits set for each text box within the application form.
-For larger text areas these are indicated with ‘Limit’ and ‘Remaining’ at the bottom of the text entry box.
+For larger text areas these are indicated with ‘xxx characters left’ at the bottom of the text entry box.
 Please note that the system does not provide a spell checker.
 Carriage returns and spaces are counted as characters.
-The character count will be slightly less than that of a Microsoft word character count.

 The form counts all blank space as a part of the content of each box, so if you are short of space it will help if you delete extra carriage returns and place any bulleted lists into paragraph format.